bacherfl/keptn-hackfest2019/README.md

 ## 3. Tools

 The following set of tools are required by the installation scripts and interacting with the environment.
-The setup scripts will install these automatically on the bastion host, but below is a listing for reference.
+The setup scripts will install these automatically on the machine, but below is a listing for reference.

 All platforms
 * keptn -[Keptn CLI to manage Keptn projects](https://keptn.sh/docs/0.4.0/reference/cli/)